BMILAB/vizAPA/README.md

 ```

 ## Application examples
-You can also browse the vignette using the following command on the R console:
+Vignettes can be found [here](https://github.com/BMILAB/vizAPA/tree/master/inst/doc).
+Or you can also browse the vignette using the following command on the R console:
 ```
 browseVignettes('vizAPA')
 ```